Rehearsals / Studio Classes / Performer Specific

 - What if my child needs to drop?
 What is the refund policy?

 Cancellations of either Audition Master Classes or Studio Classes made prior to the registration deadline will be refunded, minus a $25.00 processing fee.
 Deadlines are posted on the Training section of the site.
 No refunds will be given after the registration deadlines.
+For auditions (and fees), $50 will be returned following auditions and prior to the cast list being posted.
+If your performer auditioned and the cast list has been posted, no refund will be given of the audition fee.

 - Will the Studio Class final performance be videotaped or photographed professionally?